Shiyuang-scu/ShapeCNF/README.md

 This repository is the official implementation of our paper "ShapeCNF: Conditional Neural Field with Shape-Based Features for Change-Point Detection".

 ShapeCNF is a simple, fast, and accurate change-point detection method which uses shape-based features to model the patterns and a conditional neural field to model the temporal correlations among the time regions.
-It's the improved version in [Shape-CD: Change-Point Detection in Time-Series Data with Shapes and Neurons](https://arxiv.org/abs/2007.11985).
+It's the improved version of [Shape-CD: Change-Point Detection in Time-Series Data with Shapes and Neurons](https://arxiv.org/abs/2007.11985).

 Our contributions are as follows.
 - We propose a hybrid model consisting of shape-based features learning (dynamic time warping, DTW) and conditional neural field (CNF) for change-point detection.
 ShapeCNF first captures the dissimilarity scores as features between adjacent time intervals.
 Then, in order to learn temporal dependencies, these features are non-linearly combined by CNF to model the non-linear relationship of the dissimilarities from different time-series dimensions.